-PPS-48-0250 Solicitation Cancellation, Delay, or Suspension; Rejection of All Proposals or Responses; Consultant Responsibility For Costs
+PPS- 48-0250Solicitation Cancellation, Delay, or Suspension; Rejection of All Proposals or Responses; Consultant Responsibility Forfor Costs

-The District may cancel, delay, or suspend a solicitation, RFQ, or other preliminary Procurement document, whether related to a Direct Appointment Procedure (PPS-48-0200), Informal Selection Procedure (PPS-48-0210), or a Formal Selection Procedure (PPS-48-0200), or reject all Proposals, responses to RFQs, responses to other preliminary Procurement documents, or any combination of the foregoing, if the District believes it is in the public interest to do so.
+The District may cancel, delay, or suspend a solicitation, RFQ, or other preliminary Procurement document, whether related to a Direct Appointment Procedure (PPS- 48-0200), Informal Selection Procedure (PPS- 48-0210), or a Formal Selection Procedure (PPS- 48-0200), or reject all Proposals, responses to RFQs, responses to other preliminary Procurement documents, or any combination of the foregoing, if the District believes it is in the public interest to do so.
 In the event of any such cancellation, delay, suspension, or rejection, the District is not liable to any Proposer for any loss or expense caused by or resulting from any such cancellation, delay, suspension, or rejection.
 Consultants responding to solicitations, RFQs, or other preliminary Procurement documents are responsible for all costs they may incur in connection with submitting Proposals, responses to RFQs, or responses to other preliminary Procurement documents.

-PPS-48-0260 Two-Tiered Selection Procedure for District Public Improvement Projects
+PPS- 48-0260 Two-Tiered Selection Procedure for District Public Improvement Projects

-- (1) If the District requires an Architect, Engineer, Photogrammetrist, Transportation Planner, or Land Surveyor to perform Architectural, Engineering, Photogrammetric Mapping, Transportation Planning or Land Surveying Services or Related Services for a public improvement that is owned and maintained by the District and a State Agency will serve as the lead, the District will enter into Contracts with Architects, Engineers, Photogrammetrists, Transportation Planners, or Land Surveyors for Architectural, Engineering, Photogrammetric Mapping, Transportation Planning or Land Surveying Services or Related Services for that Public Improvement, and the State Contracting Agency shall utilize the two-tiered selection process described below to obtain these Contracts with Architects, Engineers, or Land Surveyors. - Tier One.
-State that the District shall, when feasible, identify no fewer than the three most qualified Proposers responding to an RFP that was issued under the applicable selection procedures described in PPS-48-0210 and PPS-48-0220, or from among Architects, Engineers, Photogrammetrists, Transportation Planners, or Land Surveyors identified under PPS-48-0200, and shall notify the District of the Architects, Engineers, Photogrammetrists, Transportation Planners, or Land Surveyors selected. - (3) Tier Two.
-In accordance with the qualifications-based selection requirements of ORS 279C.110, the District shall either: - (a) Select an Architect, Engineer, Photogrammetrist, Transportation Planner, or Land Surveyor from the State Contracting Agency's list of Proposers to perform the Architectural, Engineering, Photogrammetric Mapping, Transportation Planning or Land Surveying Services or Related Services for the District's public improvement; or - (b) Select an Architect, Engineer, Photogrammetrist, Transportation Planner, or Land Surveyor to perform the Architectural, Engineering, Photogrammetric Mapping, Transportation Planning or Land Surveying Services or Related Services for the District's Public Improvement through an alternative process adopted by the District consistent with the provisions of the applicable RFP, if any, and these Division 48 Rules.
-The District's alternative process must be described in the applicable RFP, may be structured to take into account the unique circumstances of the particular procurement of the District, and may include provisions to allow the District to perform its tier-two responsibilities efficiently and economically, alone or in cooperation with other Local Contracting Agencies.
-The District's alternative process may include, but is not limited to, one or more of the following methods: - (A) A general Written direction from the District to the State Contracting Agency, prior to the advertisement of a Procurement or series of Procurements, or during the course of the Procurement or series of Procurements, that the District's tier two selection shall be the highest-ranked firm identified by the State Contracting Agency during the tier one process, and that no further coordination or consultation with the District is required.
-However, the District may provide Written notice to the State Contracting Agency that the District's general Written direction is not to be applied for a particular Procurement and describe the process that the District will utilize for the particular Procurement.
-In order for a Written direction from the District consistent with this Section to be effective for a particular Procurement, it must be received by the Contracting Agency with adequate time for the State Contracting Agency to revise the RFP in order for Proposers to be notified of the tier two process to be utilized in the Procurement.
-In the event of a multiple Award under the terms of the applicable Procurement, the Written direction from the District may apply to the highest-ranked Proposers that are selected under the terms of the Procurement document.
+(1) If the District requires an Architect, Engineer, Photogrammetrist, Transportation Planner, or Land Surveyor to perform Architectural, Engineering, Photogrammetric Mapping, Transportation Planning or Land Surveying Services or Related Services for a public improvement that is owned and maintained by the District and a State Agency will serve as the lead, the District will enter into Contracts with Architects, Engineers, Photogrammetrics, Transportation Planners, or Land Surveyors for Architectural, Engineering, Photogrammetric Mapping, Transportation Planners, or Land Surveyors for Architectural, Engineering, Photogrammetric Mapping, Transportation Planning or Land Surveying Services or Related Services for that Public Improvement, and the State Contracting Agency shall utilize the two-tiered selection process described below to obtain these Contracts with Architects, Engineers, or Land Surveyors.

+(2) Tier One.
+State that the District shall, when feasible, identify no fewer than the three most qualified Proposers responding to an RFP that was issued under the applicable selection procedures described in PPS-48-0210 and PPS-48-0220, or from among Architects, Engineers, Photogrammetrists, Transportation Planners, or Land Surveyors identified under PPS-48-0200, and shall notify the District of the Architects, Engineers, Photogrammetrists, Transportation Planners, or Land Surveyors selected.

+(3) Tier Two.
+In accordance with the qualifications-based selection requirements of ORS 279C.110, the District shall either:

+- (a) Select an Architect, Engineer, Photogrammetrist, Transportation Planner, or Land Surveyor from the State Contracting Agency's list of Proposers to perform the Architectural, Engineering, Photogrammetric Mapping, Transportation Planning or Land Surveying Services or Related Services for the District's public improvement; or - (b) Select an Architect, Engineer, Photogrammetrist, Transportation Planner, or Land Surveyor to perform the Architectural, Engineering, Photogrammetric Mapping, Transportation Planning or Land Surveying Services or Related Services for the District's Public Improvement through an alternative process adopted by the District consistent with the provisions of the applicable RFP, if any, and these Division 48 Rules.
+The District's alternative process must be described in the applicable RFP, may be structured to take into account the unique circumstances of the particular procurement of the District, and may include provisions to allow the District to perform its tier-two responsibilities efficiently and economically, alone or in cooperation with other Local

-Division 48 - Public Contracting Rules for Contracts for Goods and/or Services Other Than Personal Services
+Contracting Agencies.
+The District's alternative process may include, but is not limited to, one or more of the following methods: